Two versions to choose from: The Original Version and a Clean Version!

 "What Robledo’s Watson, The Last Great Tale of the Legendary Sherlock Holmes proves is that the only thing that could kill Sherlock is dying from laughter."–Ed Rampell, Jesther Entertainment

-The required materials for Watson: The Last Great Tale of the Legendary Sherlock Holmes include:
+The Authorized Materials/Rehearsal Package for Watson: The Last Great Tale of the Legendary Sherlock Holmes consists of: